Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 * Add intensity slider (Fireworks size/count, Rain strength)
 * Hide patterns based on Matrix size (Greater than 4x4 for Fireworks, Rain, Storm.
 Greater than 5x5 for scrolling text)
 * Save settings in array to allow each pattern to have their own settings
-* Add starburst.
-Takes advantage of the Supercapacitors on the CC4P board to allow short all white bursts.

 Hardware
 --------